python/typing/docs/spec/generics.rst

 as if we had simply written ``class Array(Generic[T1, T2]): ...``.

 In contrast to ``Generic[T1, T2]``, however, ``Generic[*Shape]`` allows
-us to parameterise the class with an *arbitrary* number of type parameters.
+us to parameterize the class with an *arbitrary* number of type parameters.
 That is, in addition to being able to define rank-2 arrays such as ``Array[Height, Width]``, we could also define rank-3 arrays, rank-4 arrays, and so on: